avanov/typeit/docs/cookbook/docker_compose.rst

     # Source code of ./docker_config.py

     from typing import NamedTuple, Sequence
-    # from typing import Literal  # on python 3.8+
+    from typing import Literal
-    from typing_extensions import Literal
+    # from typing_extensions import Literal  # on python < 3.8

     import typeit